pBlasiak/rcfiles/README.md

 	~              - Switch case (e.g. lowercase to uppercase letters)
-	U              - Upper case of marked area :%s/old/new/gc - replace all old with new throughout file with confirmations
+	U              - Upper case of marked area :%s/old/new/gc - replace all old with new throughout file with confirmations :Sexplore      - Opens the file explorer in horizontal spllit :Vexplore      - Opens the file explorer in vertical spllit

 - Mappings for vimdiff